For admissions and applications requirements, visit the admissions overview page.

 - Admission Requirements

-In addition to the program prerequisites specified above, the primary criteria in determining eligibility for admission to the Goddard School MBA Program are: previous academic achievement, performance on the Graduate Management Admission Test (GMAT) or Graduate Record examination (GRE), and other factors such as work experience and career progression.
-The ideal applicant will present a strong overall previous academic record, strong letters of recommendation, and an above average total GMAT/GRE score, including high achievement on the verbal, quantitative, and analytical writing assessments.
+In addition to the program prerequisites specified above, the primary criteria in determining eligibility for admission to the Goddard School MBA Program are: previous academic achievement, potential for leadership, work experience, and other factors such as career progression.

 Applicants must submit a completed application form and current resume, as well as transcripts from every institution of higher education attended.
 Letters of recommendation from appropriate professional and/or academic references are also required.
 Each applicant is considered on an individual basis.
 The MBA program will have limited enrollment.
 Any applicant who is admitted while other courses or programs are still in process of completion is admitted conditionally.